-The main difference between fresh and dried figs lies, first, in their availability; fresh figs are seasonal, while dried figs significantly extend their shelf life, allowing them to be consumed year-round.
-The second, and very interesting, is its concentrated nutritional composition.
+The main difference between fresh and dried figs lies, firstly, in their availability; fresh figs are seasonal, while dehydration significantly prolongs their shelf life, allowing them to be consumed year-round.
+The second, and very interesting, thing is its concentrated nutritional composition.

-During the drying process, most of the fruit's water content is removed.
-This concentrates the natural sugars and calories; for example, 40 grams of dried figs contain approximately 100–122 calories and 20–21 grams of sugar, compared to 30 calories and 6.5 grams of sugar in the same amount of fresh figs. Importantly, although some water-soluble vitamins may be lost during drying, the concentration of fat-soluble vitamins, minerals, and other beneficial compounds, such as antioxidants, may increase or remain high.
-In fact, research indicates that dried figs, especially darker-colored varieties like 'Mission,' possess higher polyphenol content and superior antioxidant activity compared to fresh figs or lighter-colored varieties.
+In the drying process, most of the fruit's water content is removed.
+This concentrates the natural sugars and calories; for example, 40 grams of dried figs contain approximately 100-122 calories and 20-21 grams of sugar, compared to 30 calories and 6.5 grams of sugar in the same amount of fresh figs. It is important to note that while some water-soluble vitamins may be lost during drying, the concentration of fat-soluble vitamins, minerals, and other beneficial compounds, such as antioxidants, can increase or remain elevated.
+In fact, research indicates that dried figs, especially darker varieties like 'Mission', have a higher polyphenol content and superior antioxidant activity compared to fresh figs or lighter-colored varieties.

 Concentrated Nutritional Composition

-Dried 'Mission' black fig is a nutrient-dense food.
-A 40-gram serving provides approximately 5 grams of dietary fiber (18% of the recommended daily value), including both soluble and insoluble fiber.
-Its fat content is negligible, and its protein content is modest.
+Mission dried black figs are a nutrient-dense food.
+A 40-gram serving provides approximately 5 grams of dietary fiber (18% of the daily value), including both soluble and insoluble fiber.
+Their fat content is negligible, and their protein content is modest.

-In terms of minerals, it is a notable source of potassium (240-264 mg per 40g), calcium (58-60 mg per 40g), and iron (1-1.1 mg per 40g).
-It also contains magnesium, manganese, phosphorus, and zinc.
-It has been noted that dried figs may contain more calcium than any other dried fruit and an amount comparable to milk, ounce for ounce.
+In terms of minerals, figs are a notable source of potassium (240–264 mg per 40 g), calcium (58–60 mg per 40 g), and iron (1–1.1 mg per 40 g).
+They also contain magnesium, manganese, phosphorus, and zinc.
+Dried figs have been reported to contain more calcium than any other dried fruit and an amount comparable to milk, ounce for ounce.
 Furthermore, they possess nearly 80% more potassium than bananas on an equal weight basis.

-Table: Nutritional Profile of 'Mission' Dried Black Fig (per 40g serving)
+Table: Nutritional Profile of 'Mission' Dried Black Figs (per 40g serving)

 Nutrient |